yugabyte/yugabyte-db/docs/content/latest/manage/backup-restore/point-in-time-restore-ysql.md

 * Any updates for tables that may get dropped in that time interval

 This feature helps dealing with developer and operator error recovery (mentioned in the Scenarios section A).
-The rollback should also include any DDL changes, such as create/drop/alter tables.
+The restore should also include any DDL changes, such as create/drop/alter tables.
-The time granularity of the point in time that one can roll back to (1 second, 1 minute etc) is a separate parameter / specification.
+The time granularity of the point in time that one can restore to (1 second, 1 minute etc) is a separate parameter / specification.
 Differential incremental backups require applying multiple incremental backups on top of a base backup

 Compared to flashbacks, incremental backups: